On the 2020 Elections, Texas Hold’em Poker, and Monte Carlo Simulations

 The bottomline: data can be personal and events like these make it even more evident that we need to treat data with the diligence it deserves.
 As the best statisticians will tell you, not even a great Monte Carlo model can save your data.

 Love poker and Monte Carlo simulations?
-Reach out to Barr Moses.
+Reach out to Barr Moses or book a time to speak with us using the form below.